iovation/rpmcpan/README.md

   incompatible or circular dependencies.
 * `cpan_conflicts`: An array of CPAN distributions with which the resulting RPM for the distribution will conflict.
-* `envrionment`: An object defining environment variables required to build the RPM.
+* `environment`: An object defining environment variables required to build the RPM.
 Keys should be environment variable names, and values their values.
-* `patch`: A list of patches to be applied to the source before buildling.
+* `patch`: A list of patches to be applied to the source before building.
   Each will be applied with `patch -p1`, so make sure your prefixes are correct.
 * `download_url`: The URL from which to download the source code.
 Probably need to also set `archive` if you set this key.
-* `archive`: The name of the downloadaed archive.
+* `archive`: The name of the downloaded archive.
 Probably needs to be set to the base name of the `download_url` if `download_url` is set.
 * `missing_prereqs`: A list of JSON objects describing required modules missing from the metadata downloaded from MetaCPAN.
 Requires these keys: